-The Group had taken immediate and pre-emptive measures on implementing an aggressive cost optimisation plan.
-These measures include recalibrating operational efficiencies, rebasing cost and prioritising capital expenditure to conserve cash reserves.
-For the financial year ended 31 December 2020, total expenditure after excluding provision for doubtful debts and variable costs linked to revenue (such as cost of inventories sold, revenue share and user fees) had contracted by 26% or RM575,500,000.
-The Group had also prioritised its capital expenditure program, leading to an expenditure of RM189,747,000 (2019: RM489,886,000) on critical projects for the year.
+Implement aggressive cost optimization plan which includes measures to recalibrate operational efficiencies, rebase cost, and prioritize capital expenditure to conserve cash reserves.
+For the financial year ended 31 December 2021, total core expenditure after excluding provision for doubtful debts and variable costs linked to revenue (such as cost of inventories sold, revenue share and user fees) had contracted by a further 11% or RM172,300,000 (2020: 26% or RM575,500,000).
+The Group had also prioritized its capital expenditure program, leading to an expenditure of only RM139,434,000 (2020: RM189,747,000) on critical projects for the year.